Who we are

 The Almanzora Valley – Hydrological Regeneration Project was founded on a clear idea:

-by restoring the land’s ability to absorb, store, and cycle water, we can reverse desertification, create stable micro-climates, and bring vitality back to both soil and community.
+By restoring the land’s ability to absorb, store, and cycle water, we can halt and even reverse desertification, create stable micro-climates, and bring vitality back to both soil and community.

 This isn’t charity work or environmental trend-chasing.